-While a man’s task in assimilating the effects of the anima involves discovering his true feelings, a woman becomes familiar with the nature of the animus by constantly questioning her ideas and opinions.
+While a man’s task in assimilating the effects of the anima involves discovering his true feelings, a woman’s task is becoming familiar with the nature of the animus by constantly questioning her ideas and opinions.

 The technique of coming to terms with the animus is the same in principle as in the case of the anima; only here the woman must learn to criticize and hold her opinions at a distance; not in order to repress them, but, by investigating their origins, to penetrate more deeply into the background, where she will then discover the primordial images, just as the man does in his dealings with the anima. [“Anima and Animus,” CW 7, par.
 336.]

-© from Daryl Sharp’s Jung Lexicon, reproduced with kind permission of the author.
+© from Daryl Sharp’s Jung Lexicon, Inner City Books, reproduced with kind permission of the author.